-Such subjects, informed by needs analysis, would be developed collaboratively by the ELC/CBS and the Broad Discipline concerned, and ELC/CBS staff would be involved in teaching and assessment of the language skills in learning the subjects.
+Such subjects, informed by needs analysis, would be developed collaboratively by the ELC/CLC, and ELC/CLC staff would be involved in teaching and assessment of the language skills in learning the subjects.

 Rigorous approval mechanism at the University level would be in place to identify subjects with "W" label and "R" label and also those discipline-specific subjects with embedded language requirements.